bkoelman/ResharperCodeContractNullabilityFxCop/README.md

 * You need [Visual Studio](https://www.visualstudio.com/) 2013 (or lower) and [Resharper](https://www.jetbrains.com/resharper/) v8 or higher to use this analyzer.
 See [here](https://github.com/bkoelman/ResharperCodeContractNullability) if you use Visual Studio 2015.

+* Activate the solution configuration in which you want to install (Debug/Release)

 * From the NuGet package manager console:

   `Install-Package ResharperCodeContractNullabilityFxCop`